Fall Protection Strategies For ExSteel RTL-24 Panels

 Develop OSHA-Compliant Safety Plans

 Every safe project starts long before boots hit the roof.
-A written plan establishes expectations for fall protection, rescue protocols, and the role of each worker.
-It's not paperwork for the sake of paperwork—it's a roadmap for when conditions change or emergencies arise.
+A written plan establishes expectations for fall protection, rescue protocols, and each worker's role.
 A crew that knows the plan is better prepared to handle surprises without scrambling.

 Install Permanent Roof Anchor Systems

 Roofs that see regular foot traffic shouldn't rely on temporary setups.
-Permanent anchors create ready-to-use tie-off points every time someone climbs up.
+Permanent anchors provide ready-to-use tie-off points every time someone climbs.
 That reliability saves workers setup time and gives owners confidence that safety is always in place, whether it's for maintenance crews, solar installers, or inspectors.

 Encourage the Use of Trauma Straps